 Have you had COVID-19 before?
 If you have had COVID-19 previously it is recommended you wait 3 months before receiving your COVID-19 vaccination.
 Vaccination is essential even if you have previously been infected to ensure ongoing protection.

-Please answer the questions below.
-If you answer yes to any of the questions, please consult your General Practitioner (GP) for advice before making a booking.
+If you answer yes to any of the questions below, please talk to your primary care provider for advice before making a booking.

 To avoid delays or disappointment, we highly recommend booking an appointment before attending the centre.